Large grants programme

 The application process has two stages.
 The first is a short application form, where you’ll briefly outline the work you’re asking us to fund.

-If you are invited to the second round of applications, you will be sent a link to a longer application form, requesting more details on things like the impact you’re hoping to achieve and your budget.
+If you are successfully invited to the second round of applications, you will be sent a link to a longer application form, requesting more details on things like the impact you’re hoping to achieve and your budget.

 We try to keep our application form as concise as possible.
 You can read through the questions on the application form here.
 You need to apply online though.